Rahullakhwani/User-Information-Popup/README.md

 # Info-Popup
-Adds a the answer from the form fields via a shortcode
+Adds the answer from the form fields via a shortcode into a Popup